 Eagle Plains - A Project Generator

 Eagle Plains Resources is a project generator with mineral exploration properties of merit that meet qualifying transaction requirements.
-The Brownell Lake is currently optioned and not available for option to joint-venture partners, however, other projects are available.
+The Schott's Lake Project is available for option to joint-venture partners.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
-Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at email@example.com or Mike Labach at firstname.lastname@example.org or call 1 866 Hunt Ore (486-8673).
+Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486-8673).